 - Paints and Solvents

-Organize a class project, get members of your civic group or club, or just get a group of concerned neighbors together for a few hours to clean a waterway near you.
+Join volunteers – from local high schools, colleges, Friends of Smith Canal, Friends of Five Mile Creek, Friends of the Calaveras River, Little Friends of Duck Creek, Boy Scouts, and others – for stream clean-up projects.
+Organize a class project, get members of your civic group or club, or just gather a group of concerned neighbors for a few hours to clean a waterway near you.

 California Coastal Clean-up

 Join thousands of volunteers who participate in the annual California Coastal Cleanup on the third Saturday in September.
 For the last five years, more than 500 Stockton residents, students, and businesses have participated in this annual cleanup event along waterways throughout the community.

 Did you know there are more than 20,000 storm drains in Stockton?
 Think about all of the debris and pollution that ends up in those drains; then think about where those drains flow.
 That's right – it goes into our local sloughs, rivers, and to the Delta.
 Stenciling the storm drains with "No Dumping - Flows to Delta" reminds people about what goes down those drains.

 The Stormwater Management Program provides paints, stencils, and a map of where Stockton storm drains are located for groups and individuals.
 Take a day, a week, or as long as you need to stencil as many drains as you’d like.
 If you or your group stencils 100+ drains, you'll receive special community recognition from the Mayor at a City Council meeting.

 The Green Car Wash Program links local fundraising organizers with participating professional car wash operators to encourage a more environmentally-friendly car wash.
 Traditional parking lot car washes often allow soap, dirt, grime, and automotive fluids to flow down the streets to drains that dump directly into rivers and streams and poison fish, wildlife, and plants.